galib19/galib19.github.io/_pages/about.md

 ***

-## Machine Learning and AI Aveneues I have explored
+## Machine Learning and AI Aveneues I have explored:

 **Notations:** **Bold Font:** Implemented from scratch; *Italic Font:* Adapted or Applied